Resident Evil: Revelations 2: Endings

 In the bad ending, if Claire manages to kill Neil, Moira dies after being crushed by falling debris during the tower's destruction.
-Alex squeezes Natalia to death, only to re-awaken as Dark Natalia (imbued with Alex consciousness) and easily destroy her former, mutated body.
+Alex squeezes Natalia to death, only to re-awaken as Dark Natalia (imbued with Alex's consciousness) and easily destroy her former, mutated body.
 She then mocks Barry, who cannot bring himself to shoot the little girl he has become attached to.
 Alex walks away, leaving him in despair.

 Bonus episodes

 "Little Miss"

 In this extra episode, set just before Natalia meets Barry, Natalia wakes up in a dream-like state, being greeted by Lottie, her favorite teddy bear.
 She then goes on a search for Lottie throughout the island infested by "Revenants" and "Glasps".
-Joining her is "Dark Natalia", a manifestation of Alex's mind whose ability to sense the monsters' presence allows Natalia to sneak past them through a somewhat Silent Hill-esque atmosphere.
+Joining her is "Dark Natalia", a manifestation of Alex's mind whose ability to sense the monsters' presence allows Natalia to sneak past them through a dark, fog-covered atmosphere.
 They find various postcards from Lottie scattered around and eventually find her near the seashore, but this turns out to be an attempt by Dark Natalia to take over Natalia's body.
 Dark Natalia tells Natalia that she will eventually be subverted, and Natalia snaps out of her lucid dream as Barry's boat approaches the island.